mapcraftlabs/mapcraft_docs/google_sheets/README.md

 | simulation_name | Required by API, although AppScript launcher has a small function to add a placeholder name if the cell is empty with a name `SIM_{YYMMDD}_{ITERATION_CHAR}` |
 | simulation_description | Not required.
 Default: empty.
 Helpful to find specific simulations on batches where all simulation settings are similar |
 | {layer_name}_scenario [^1]	| Required. `{layer_name}` scenario name to be used in the simulation.
 Case sensitive. [^2] [^3] |
 | parcel_filter | Not required.
 Default: empty, no filter.
-This columns can take a filter name as it is specified in Lab.
+This columns can take a filter name as it is specified in the project.
 If the filter name is not found the syntax will be executed over parcel dataset.
 If it's not a name and there's an error in the syntax, simulation will fail
 | {global_name} [^4] | Not required.
 Default: global value from MapCraft.
 One-time substitution value for `{global_name}` global defined in MapCraft.

 [^1]: Lists are not supported in layer names, every cell should contain only one layer name.
 [^2]: `Baseline` is the default base scenario name
-[^3]: Every layer defined in MapCraft must be specified on a Sheets column.  i.e: for a Lab with `Parcels` and `Block Groups` layers `parcels_scenario` and `block_groups_scenario` columns should be present and not empty.
+[^3]: Every layer defined in MapCraft must be specified on a Sheets column.  i.e: for a project with `Parcels` and `Block Groups` layers `parcels_scenario` and `block_groups_scenario` columns should be present and not empty.
 [^4]: Lists are not supported in globals names, each global to be substituted should be on its own column.